THE DANGERS OF

 CLAIMS LUCID DREAMING CAN BE USED FOR PHYSICAL HEALING

-Lucid dreaming is a wonderful skill and it may prove to have some use in a psychological therapeutic setting.
+Lucid dreaming is a fascinating state and it may someday prove to have use in a psychological therapeutic setting.
+Although this is still far from factually established.

 However, there is absolutely no evidence to suggest lucid dreaming can be used for any form of physical healing.